 The famous sculpture Pietà by Michelangelo is inside of the Basilica, protected by bulletproof glass.
 You can’t get very close to it, but you can see it’s a masterpiece.
 The sculpture is made of marble and represents a dead Jesus lying on His mother’s lap.

 7. Take a picture of the Swiss Guard

 The Swiss Guard is the Pope’s guard.
-When you see the guys with a funny and colorful uniform around Vatican, you found them.
+When you see the guys with a funny and colorful uniform around the Vatican, you found them.

-- There’s a big stand to buy cheap Rome souvenirs on your way from the subway station to the Vatican entrance (or vice-versa).
-You can find magnets and key chains costing €1 each.
-It’s a bargain!
+- There’s a big stand to buy cheap Rome souvenirs on the way from the subway station to the Vatican entrance (or vice-versa).
+You can find magnets and key chains for €1 each.

 The prices presented here are from August of 2016 and the currency is Euro